-- . our cash balance on the closing date of this offering, - . plus \$8.5 million (as described above), - . plus all of our cash receipts since the closing of this offering, excluding cash from borrowings that are not working capital borrowings, sales of equity and debt securities and sales of assets outside the ordinary course of business, - . plus working capital borrowings made after the end of a quarter but before the date of determination of operating surplus for the quarter, - . less all of our operating expenditures since the closing of this offering, including the repayment of working capital borrowings, but not the repayment of other borrowings, and including maintenance capital expenditures.
+- our cash balance of \$5.8 million at the closing of our initial public offering, - . plus \$8.5 million (as described above), - plus all of our cash receipts since the initial public offering, excluding cash from borrowings that are not working capital borrowings, sales of equity and debt securities and sales of assets outside the ordinary course of business, - . plus working capital borrowings made after the end of a quarter but before the date of determination of operating surplus for the quarter, - less all of our operating expenditures since the initial public offering, including the repayment of working capital borrowings, but not the repayment of other borrowings, and including maintenance capital expenditures. - less the amount of cash reserves that our managing general partner deems necessary or advisable to provide funds for future operating expenditures.